-Most homeowners are struggling to keep their heads above water and try to find ways to increase their profit margins.
-Paying a lower commission is a win-win strategy: on one side, I will make my profit by getting the house sold at highest price in the quickest time (which is also the best deal you, the seller, can hope for); on the other side, you will be saving money that could be used to make repairs, as incentives to buyers (closing costs, home warranty), or to pay for your move!
+And because most homeowners are struggling to keep their heads above water and try to find ways to increase their profit margins, paying a lower commission is a win-win strategy: on one side, I will make my profit by winning the listing AND getting the house sold at the highest price in the quickest time (which is also the best deal you, the seller, can hope for); on the other side, you will be saving money that could be used to make repairs, as incentives to buyers (closing costs, home warranty), or to pay for your move!

 Last but not least, by delivering ‘above and beyond’ you will refer me to all your family and friends and I will soon make up for the difference!
-Do not you think it is only fair?
+Does it sound fair enough?

 These are some of the services I will provide you if you decide to sell your home with me: